HautaniemiLab/SegmentQTL/README.md

 ### Optional Arguments:
 - `--all_variants`
-  - Test all variants for a given gene.
-Provide a gene ID or use without a value to process all genes.
+  - Test all variants for a given phenotype.
+Provide a phenotype ID or use without a value to process all phenotypes.
 - `--perm_method`
   - Method used for permutation (`beta` or `direct`).
 - `--num_permutations`